Neopir/FonstInstall/README.md

 # FonstInstall
-small script to install the best nerd fonts
+Small script to install the best nerd fonts.
+Best used in Terminal and for zsh and powerline10k